Monitor public policy narratives

 Showcase grid

-Showing 24 structured records from 77 matching public YouTube showcases.
+Showing 24 primary or secondary records from 129 matching public YouTube showcases.

 In this PBD Podcast episode, the hosts cover a wide range of current events, led by speculation about a possible U.S.-Iran agreement and what it could mean for nuclear materials, sanctions, and regional shipping routes.
 The conversation also includes White House security headlines, reported threats tied to Ivanka Trump, and a mention of Hasan Piker facing a subpoena-related issue.
 Along the way, the panel reacts to Memorial Day, shares a prayer, and briefly touches on business and education topics, including AI’s impact on consulting and discounted MBA programs.